-One common response during the public outreach portion of the planning process was that many organizations are work independently.
-An increase in collaboration efforts between economic development organizations, business community partners, and municipal officials would go a long way towards the elimination of programmatic redundancy and increase the efficiency of Regional economic development efforts.
+One common response during the public outreach portion of the planning process was that many organizations are working independently.
+An increase in collaboration efforts between economic development organizations (EDOs), business community partners, and municipal officials would go a long way towards the elimination of programmatic redundancy and increase the efficiency of Regional economic development efforts.

-1.1 Strengthen cooperation between regional Economic Development Organizations, realtors and municipal officials to attract, retain and expand business opportunities in the Region.
+ED1.1 Strengthen cooperation between regional EDOs, Realtors, and municipal officials to attract, retain and expand business opportunities in the Region.